panglesd/presentations/blog/blog.md

   this.element.innerHTML = initialInnerHTML;
 };
 this.previous = () => {
-  let saveCpt = this.getActionIndex();;
+  let saveCpt = this.getActionIndex();
   this.refresh();
-  while(this.getActionIndex()<saveCpt-1)
+  while (this.getActionIndex() < saveCpt - 1)
     this.next();
-}
+};
 ```

-Works well enough!?

-TODO: gif
+To go from step n to step n-1, all you have to do is know how to go to step 0: Then, you can go to step n-1 by executing the scripts.
+This is what the snippet above does: Refresh by setting the innerHTML back to its original, and then calling `next` n-1 times.

+Does it work?
+Sure.
+Is it good?
+Not at all!
+This approach makes Slipshow’s engine unmaintainable, as one basic feature —going back— adds complexity everywhere else.

-This is a very bad solution.
-But past-self does not see that: he "fixes" all the problem by introducing more complexity:
+But past-self "fixed" all the problem by introducing more complexity:
 - Windows movement should make it look like we go from n to n-1, not from n to 0 to n-1, so we introduce special behavior.
 - It's too long to start from scratch, so there are multiple snapshot points.
 - It's better to store a cloned DOM than the "inner HTML".
 - Some parts should not be refreshed, eg the canvas on which you can draw, so we extract them from the cloning.
 - Multiple slips can be included in each other but keep their state, so we refresh them _independently_.

-This is what has made Slipshow's engine turn into an unmaintainable software: One of the most basic feature (going back in the presentation) is made on a horrible basis, that complexifies all other features.
-Are you happy, past-self?
+No matter past self efforts, there are still problems with animations.

+**TODO: Add GIF here.**

+---

-### The solution
+### The OCaml solution

 I haven't introduced my present self.
 He is an old grumpy guy!
 He takes so long thinking about how to do things, that he barely does anything.
 He is a bit of a coward: he never dares to introduce a breaking change.
 His coding is perfect, but takes ages to complete!
 He loves the purity of functional programming, at a point where his hello-world programs do not have side effects, such as printing a string.
 He is experienced, he is even *senior*, he goes to a lot of boring meetings, spreading his wisdom.
 He *plans* the basic functionality he is going to code during 3 months, then do it in one hour.